 - Allow to cool to room temperature.

-- Put the cream in a bowl and turn on the mixer.
+- Put the custard in a bowl and turn on the mixer.

-- Add the butter block by block, until all the butter has run out and has been absorbed.
+- Add the butter cube by cube until all the butter is absorbed.1¼ stick butter

-- Spoon the cream into the cake pan and iron the top as smooth as possible.
+- Spoon the buttercream into the baked pie shell and flatten the top as smooth as possible.

-- Wash the apple, cut in four and remove the core.
+- Wash the apple, quarter them, and remove the core2 red apples

-- Place the slices in a bowl of water to which you have added the juice of half a lemon and let them soak for a minimum of 5 weeks.
+- Place the slices in a bowl of water to which you have added the juice of half a lemon and let them soak for a minimum of 5 minutes.½ lemon juice

 - Place each apple slice with the side up in the cream and form a circle on the outside of the pie.
 You work from the outside to the middle.

 - Fill the circle further and further with apples until you can no longer continue.

-- Heat the jam over low heat, remove from heat and dissolve the gelatin into the hot jam while stirring.2 tablespoons apricot jam
+- Heat the jam over low heat, remove from heat, and dissolve the gelatin into the hot jam while stirring.2 tablespoons apricot jam

 - Brush the apple pieces with the jam mixture.
 Let everything set for at least an hour.